Young Clergy Women International is a network of the youngest ordained clergy women, defined as those under forty.

 Our energy initially led us to publish an e-zine by, for and about young clergy women.
-This publication, known as Fidelia’s Sisters, began on October 1, 2007.
+This publication, now known as Fidelia, began on October 1, 2007.
 As a community that began through the network of a series of bloggers, we were eager to share our stories in one publication – but we quickly discovered that our relationships flourished when we gathered off-line.
 We seek to offer an annual opportunity to gather for young clergy women at our conferences and encourage our members to host regional gatherings.

-While we know that we cannot provide a place for every young clergy women, TYCWP has identified the need for nurture and support of those that are discerning a call into the ministry.
+While we know that we cannot provide a place for every young clergy women, YCWI has identified the need for nurture and support of those that are discerning a call into the ministry.
 To this end, we created a group for Future Young Clergy Women to encourage those pursuing the ministry.

-- Over 900 young clergy women in number
+Over 1600 young clergy women in number.

-- Sisters serving in these denominations: Anglican (Canada, England, Scotland, Wales, Australia), Assemblies of God, Baptist (American, National, Cooperative, Alliance, and Australian), Church of Sweden, Church of the Brethren, Church of the Nazarene, Christian Reformed Church, Cumberland Presbyterian, Disciples of Christ, Episcopal Church USA, Evangelical Lutheran Church in America, Evangelical Lutheran Church in Canada, Moravian, Mennonite, Pan African Orthodox Christian, Presbyterian Church USA, Presbyterian Church of Canada, Church of Scotland, Reformed Church in America, Scottish Episcopal, Swedenborgian, United Church of Canada, United Church of Christ, United Methodist, United Reformed Church, and Unitarian Universalist
+African Methodist Episcopal (AME), Anglican (Canada, England, Scotland, Wales, Australia), Assemblies of God, Baptist (American, National, Cooperative, Alliance, and Australian), Church of Sweden, Church of the Brethren, Church of the Nazarene, Christian Reformed Church, Cumberland Presbyterian, Disciples of Christ, The Episcopal Church, ELCA, ELCC, Moravian, Mennonite, Pan African Orthodox Christian, PCUSA, Presbyterian Church of Canada, Church of Scotland, Quaker, Reformed Church in America, Roman Catholic, Scottish Episcopal, Swedenborgian, United Church of Canada, United Church of Christ, United Methodist, United Reformed Church, Uniting Church in Australia, and Unitarian-Universalist

 We encourage our members to gather together in their area for regional meet-ups.
 We offer support and nurture in-person meet-ups gatherings in local churches, at coffee shops and at denominational events.
 In these gatherings, our members meet for coffee or a meal and transition their online connections into real-life friendships.

-TYCWP also offers community to those young women discerning a call into the ministry.
+YCWI also offers community to those young women discerning a call into the ministry.
 Future Young Clergy Women is a password-protected online community for young women waiting for ordination found both on Facebook and on our website.

-This e-zine led to an invitation in 2008 to collaborate with Chalice Press to develop our own TYCWP imprint.
+This e-zine led to an invitation in 2008 to collaborate with Chalice Press to develop our own YCWI imprint.
 Through this imprint, we partner with Chalice Press to publish a series of books by our members.

-TYCWP offers conferences for continuing education and in-person fellowship.
+YCWI offers conferences for continuing education and in-person fellowship.
 Cathedral College in Washington, DC, was the site for preaching conferences in 2007 & 2008.
 We hosted our own Conference in 2010 at Candler School of Theology at Emory University in Atlanta, GA followed by our conference in 2011 at Duke Divinity School in Durham, NC.